Monday, May 11, 2026

 ⁵Why does our feeling and desire for significance, importance, and value matter?

 We are like God who is significant, important, or valuable.
 We must be like Him so we can appreciate and enjoy these qualities in Him.
+That which is most like God is most able to appreciate and enjoy Him as He is.

 God's significance, importance, and value (glory) are the foundation for ours.
 Our recognizing this about God is essential to experiencing our own value.
-The more we see his glory the more we experience our glory in Him.
+The more we see his glory the more we experience our glory in and through Him.

 Wednesday, December 31, 2025